 Operating Hours: 8AM-8PM, daily

-To help you navigate to these restaurants and street stalls in Mexico City, I’ve pinned them all on the map below.
+To help you navigate to these Mexico City restaurants, I’ve pinned them all on the map below.
 Click on the link for a live version of the map.

 FINAL THOUGHTS ON THIS MEXICO CITY FOOD GUIDE

 Mexico City is a food lover’s paradise.
 You can’t visit Mexico City and not be overwhelmed by its many restaurants and street stalls offering an endless variety of Mexican food.

 We absolutely love tacos which is one of the main reasons why we enjoyed Mexico City so much.
 It’s home to the best and biggest variety of tacos in Mexico.
 I’ve already talked about tacos de suadero, guisado, canasta, and al pastor, but another taco you may want to try is cochinita pibil.

 A specialty of Mayan cuisine, cochinita pibil tacos are made with Yucatan-style pork marinated in sour orange juice and then slow-cooked in an earthen oven.
 It’s common in Merida and Valladolid but not so much in Mexico City.
 One of the best places to have it in CDMX is at the popular El Turix taqueria in swanky Polanco.

 Lastly, I know how in-demand vegetarian food is these days.
 We’re meat eaters so we didn’t try any, but if you’d like to have vegetarian or vegan tacos in Mexico City, then one of the most recommended places is the Por Siempre Vegana taqueria in Roma Norte.

 And with that, I’ll end this Mexico City food guide and wish you many unforgettable meals in this vast, frenzied, sometimes confusing, but always delicious city. ¡Buen provecho!